Homework (1982 film)

 Homework is a 1982 American comedy film directed by James Beshears and starring Joan Collins.
 The film was marketed with the tagline "Every young man needs a teacher."

 Summary

-Homework tells the story of Tommy (Michael Morgan), a young rock star who is also a virgin.
-As he tries to lose his virginity to local high school girls, a classmate's mother (Joan Collins) decides to make a man of him.
+Homework tells the story of Tommy, a young rock star who is also a virgin.
+As he tries to lose his virginity to local high school girls, a classmate's mother decides to make a man of him.